The Last Wish: "The Last Wish"

 "The Voice of Reason" Part VI - Geralt talks to Nenneke about Yennefer, a frequent visitor to the temple, and leaves a portion of his striga payment for her.
 Nenneke asks how Geralt first met Yennefer.

 Dandelion and Geralt are fishing, when the former hauls up an ancient sealed vase.
 Ignoring Geralt's warnings, Dandelion opens the vase, releasing a genie.
 He begins to recite three wishes, but the "genie" attacks him.
 Geralt banishes the creature with a local exorcism, and rushes Dandelion to the nearest city, Rinde, for medical aid.
 Visitors are not admitted after nightfall, forcing Geralt to spend the night in the guardhouse.
 Three other detainees - elves Chireadan, his cousin, Errdil, and half-elf knight Vratimir - inform him that the city authorities have imposed heavy duties for spellcasting, and mages are boycotting Rinde.
 As such, there is only one spellcaster in the city - the sorceress Yennefer of Vengerberg.

 When dawn breaks, Geralt goes to meet Yennefer.
 She agrees to help Dandelion, but aside, Chireadan warns Geralt not to trust her.
 Yennefer heals Dandelion, but demands to use him as bait to capture the genie and harness its power.
 Geralt refuses, but she paralyzes Geralt, who passes out and wakes up in a cell with Chireadan.

 Chireadan tells Geralt that Yennefer enchanted him into rampaging through the town, punishing those who had previously insulted her.
 Geralt and Chireadan are brought before the town's mayor and head priest, but the proceeding is interrupted.
 There is chaos outside: Yennefer has lured the genie to the town, and is trying to capture it.
 The genie is stronger than expected, and she is losing hold of it, threatening to destroy the town.
 Geralt tries to pull Yennefer to safety, but she refuses, although she offers to save Geralt.
 After a fight, Geralt realizes that the genie is bound to him, who last held the seal to its urn.
 It granted his first wish by obeying the "exorcism" (which literally translated as an instruction to "fuck off"), granted his second by killing one of the guards beating him in prison, and is now awaiting his final wish.
 Geralt uses his wish in an unknown way that saves Yennefer, and the genie escapes.

-Under the rubble of the inn, Yennefer and Geralt make love.
+Under the rubble of the inn, Yennefer and Geralt have sex.